Department of History

 971 Seminar in Latin American History (3).
 All students will be required to complete an original research paper based on use of primary sources on a Latin American topic corresponding to the theme of the seminar to be announced in advance.

 975 Seminar in Women's and Gender History (WMST 975) (3).
 Writing seminar for graduate students on all levels who work on the history of women and gender.

 990 Seminar in History (3).
 Given on demand and as resources permit, this seminar allows faculty to respond to student interest in particular topics.

-993 Master’s Thesis (3).
+993 Master's Research and Thesis (3).
 Individual work on the M.A. thesis, pursued under the supervision of the M.A. advisor.

-994 Doctoral Dissertation (3).
+994 Doctoral Research and Dissertation (3).
 Individual work on the doctoral dissertation, pursued under the supervision of the Ph.D. advisor.